-Looking at the usual map refering to archaeological sites in South East Arabia, especially those of the Iron Age, there is a vast area that might be called ‘Terra incognita’ (the unknown land) of Oman’s Batinah region.
+Dr Kennet explained looking at the usual map referring to archaeological sites in South East Arabia, especially those of the Iron Age, there is a vast area that might be called ‘Terra incognita’ (the unknown land) of Oman’s Batinah region.

 The Iron Age in Oman spans a period roughly from 1300 -300BC (separated into Iron Age 1 from 1300-1000BC / Iron Age 2 1000-600BC/ Iron Age 3 600-300BC) though rather perversely Copper/Bronze continued as the preferred metal in Oman, until more recent dates within this period.

 This was a period of substantial increase in the number of villages and presumably population growth, development of Aflaj, the water delivery system by channels both overground and underground, the domestication of the Camel, use of hilltops for fortifications and cultic use.

 Sites from the Iron Age period in Oman include Lizq and Salut, which are on the other side of the major northern Oman Al Hajar mountain range from Rustaq.

 If you are interested in exploring Oman – my update to the Bradt Guide to Oman includes Lizq, Salut and the Ziggurat below – along with Rustaq and its environs.
 Of course with 360pages – there is a lot more.

 Non-the less although the region had an unpromising appearance Dr Kennet lead a small team to study the area, principally that between Wabal Village and opposite Al Woshil in Rustaq, but also secondary areas at Musanaah and As Suwayq.